electron/website/blog/tech-talk-window-resize-behavior.md

 With a bug like this, the first challenge is figuring out where to start looking.

-Electron builds upon Chromium.
-Chromium is the open source version of Google Chrome.
+Electron builds upon Chromium, the open source version of Google Chrome.
 When compiling Electron, Electron's source code is added into the Chromium source tree as a subdirectory.
 Electron then relies on Chromium's code to provide most of the functionality of a modern browser.

 Chromium has about 36 million lines of code.
 Electron is a large project, too.
 That is a lot of code that could be causing this issue.